HwWobbe/HwWobbe.github.io/README.md

 # 2024-12:
 ## The resurection.
 This may have started as a place to store a TwH file.
-- remove content from this area into other locations that are on better Paths
+- remove content from this area into locations that are on better Paths
-  - a 2023 folder should be useful for de-cluttering
+  - a 2023 folder may be useful for de-cluttering
     - by allowing enhanced focus
 - investigate that before created a cluttered Meld
   - also investigate Synching to the local copy,